 William Friedkin's The French Connection is an iconic '70s thriller for many reasons, including the chase between a commandeered car and an elevated train roaring above the streets of working-class Brooklyn, a full-throttle action scene still celebrated for its kinetic energy today.

-But he's an incompetent cop and dangerous.
+Plus, he's incompetent.
+Inept.
+Which makes him dangerous.
 Americans only see in black-and-white, even if the picture is in technicolor: we like our cops honest or crooked.
-Doyle is neither, he's just a hot-headed screw-up, a wreckless idiot.
+Doyle is neither, he's just a hot-headed screw-up, a reckless idiot.
 His partner, played by Roy Schneider, is a better lawman who enables Doyle, which is how it is.